strider33/civ-ipriot-smiley/knowledge_and_evidence.md

 Compare and contrast the classes Happy and Sad.

 1. What is the key difference between the two classes?
-   > Sad dosn't inherit from the blinkable class, and dosent have a blink function like happy does.
+   > Sad doesn't inherit from the blinkable class, and doesn't have a blink function like happy does.
    >
 2. What are the key similarities?
    > they both inherit from smiley and both have draw mouth and eyes functions